App-vNext/Polly/docs/migration-v8.md

 > Things to remember:
 >
 > - Use `ExecuteOutcomeAsync` to execute your callback in a safe way
-> - To-Be-Defined: when to use context and when to use state

 ## Migrating no-op policies